AnnikaTjuka/annikatjuka.github.io/index.md

 **Journal Articles**

-Tjuka, Annika, Huong Thi Thu Nguyen, and Katharina Spalek (forthcoming).
-"Foxes, deer, or hedgehogs - The recall of focus alternatives in Vietnamese."
-Special Collection on Prosody and Speech Processing across Languages and Varieties in _Laboratory Phonology_.
+Tjuka, Annika, Huong Thi Thu Nguyen, and Katharina Spalek (2020).
+Foxes, deer, and hedgehogs: The recall of focus alternatives in Vietnamese. _Laboratory Phonology: Journal of the Association for Laboratory Phonology 11(1)._ 1–29.
+DOI: [10.5334/labphon.253](https://doi.org/10.5334/labphon.253)

 **Preprints**